sukhpreet1204/Genesys-AddressBook/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npx json-server --watch data/api/people.json --port 8080`

+Runs the JSON server in the development mode.\
+Open [http://localhost:8080/people] to view it in the browser.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\